 Accompanying each expedition is a diverse team of experts — from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes, and local culture.
 See one of the members of our extraordinary team below.

-Barton will join the following departure:
+Rab will join the following departures:

 This trip is offered in association with Lindblad Expeditions.